airflow-laminar/airflow-ha/_sources/README.md.txt

 - `maxretrigger`: An integer.
 The operator will turn off after `maxretrigger` retriggers (`(<previous status, STOP)`)

 > [!NOTE]
 > These can be configured as arguments to `HighAvailabilityOperator`, and will be automatically included as [DAG Params](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/params.html).
-This also allows them to be overriden by the DAG Config during a manual run.
+This also allows them to be overridden by the DAG Config during a manual run.
 There is also a `force-run` option when running the DAG manually, which will cause the `HighAvailabilityOperator` to ignore the above 3 limiters.

 ### Example - Always On